 - Maintain proper insurance coverage for your vehicles and drivers.
 Failure to do so can result in fines and loss of license.

-- Ensure that all vehicles are regularly inspected by certified mechanics to ensure they meet all requirements set forth by the Department of Transportation.
-Also visit the link.
+- Ensure that certified mechanics regularly inspect all vehicles to ensure they meet all requirements set forth by the Department of Transportation.
+Also, visit Why Is My DOT Number Not Authorized.

 - Keep accurate records for every vehicle you own, operate, or maintain.
 This includes maintenance schedules, driver logs, compliance paperwork, etc.